-Citing Flexibility, Broadband Breakfast Panelists Double-Down in Support for Infrastructure Bill
+Citing Flexibility, Panelists Double-Down in Support for Infrastructure Bill

 Chip Pickering, the CEO of INCOMPAS, a trade association dedicated to addressing competition in the industry, said Wednesday that the way toward future networks is to subsidize those networks, not put generational federal money into older technologies.
 That means moving from coaxial to fiber and asymmetrical to symmetrical, he said.

-“”What we’re seeing in the marketplace is today’s consumer may have this disparity between upload and download.
+“What we’re seeing in the marketplace is today’s consumer may have this disparity between upload and download.
 But the applications of the future, and what we’ve seen during the pandemic, is a much greater need for symmetrical service,” Pickering said.

 “If you look at the applications of the future, more and more symmetrical services as the base and foundation at work,” he added.